If you want to earn some extra cash online, doing online micro-tasks might be a good option for you.

-As you can see in the image above, Microworkers has quite a lot of categories and usually also quite a lot of tasks.
+As you can see in the image above, Microworkers.com has quite a lot of categories and usually also quite a lot of tasks.

 I am not going to go through the opportunities in each category as I think you would find that boring:-) so let me just give you an overview of what kind of tasks you typically find there.

-A lot of the tasks are for example to do a small thing on social media.
+A lot of the Microworkers jobs are, for example, to do a small thing on social media.

 It can, for example, be to watch a certain video on YouTube and like it, share a post on Facebook and provide evidence you have done this, it can be to do a search on Google and visit a certain website through that search, and many other similar small tasks like this.